sevenautumns/DiscordMusicbotNetwork/README.md

 There are currently 2 Languages available
 - Englisch
 - German
+-
-if not language is selected, englisch is used per default
+if no language is selected, englisch is used per default

 1. Copy Guild ID like in the `Adding a BotChannel...` Part
 2. Add Guild ID to the `language.properties` file in the following format: `GUILD_ID=LANGUAGE` with LANGUAGE being either Englisch or German